urob/zmk-unicode/README.md

 ## Configuration

-For unicode input to work one must prepare both the _keyboard_ **and** the _operating system_.
+For Unicode input to work one must prepare both the _keyboard_ **and** the _operating system_.
 Please read through the entire section to understand what is required.

 ### 1. Initialization

-To initialize the unicode subsystem, include the `unicode.dtsi` header near the top of the keymap:
+To initialize the Unicode module, include the `unicode.dtsi` header near the top of the keymap:

 ```c